-8 Parramatta Smart Cities Masterplan, 2015
+9 Parramatta Smart Cities Masterplan, 2015

-9 Parramatta Square Reference Design & Performance Specification, 2015 life and property from flooding.
-This Plan provides funding for key floodplain risk management activities that are identified in Council's Local Strategic Planning Statement.
+10 Parramatta Square Reference Design & Performance Specification, 2015 life and property from flooding.
+This pPlan provides funding for key floodplain risk management activities that are identified in Council's Local Strategic Planning Statement.

-10 Parramatta City Centre Lanes Policy, 2011
+11 Parramatta City Centre Lanes Policy, 2011

-Public domain works projects to be part funded by this Plan are shown in the works schedule in Appendix C. It includes 46 works items with a combined total estimated cost of \$573 million.
+Public domain works projects to be part funded by this pPlan are shown in the works schedule in Appendix C. It includes 46 works items with a combined total estimated cost of \$573 million.
 Works items include, but are not limited to: